jgato/jgato/dci-openshift-app-agent.md

 * kubernetes python module

 If you created your provisioner with a kcli plan, mostly all of these requirement are already ok.
 Even the proxy configuration.
-So you only have to install:
+So you only have to install the following in your provisioner (or lab-installer) host:

 ```bash
 dnf -y install https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm